xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

 ## State Entries

-Each structure and each player has exactly one state entry per frame.
-The number and order of entries is fixed for the entire replay.
+Each frame contains only the states that changed relative to the previous frame.
+Unchanged states reuse the state from the previous frame.

-Every state entry begins with:
+Each state entry begins with:

-    byte ChangedFlag
     byte ChunkType

-- `ChangedFlag = 0` means the previous state is reused
-- `ChangedFlag = 1` means a new state chunk follows
+    int32 Index

-`ChunkType` identifies what type of chunk it is:
+`ChunkType` identifies what type of state is being updated:

     PlayerState
     StructureState

+`Index` refers to the index in the corresponding manifest array (`Players`, `Structures`, etc.)

 ---

 ## State Chunks

-When `ChangedFlag` is 1, the following data is written:
+Each state entry is immediately followed by its chunk data:

     int32 ChunkLength
     bytes ChunkData